devkimchi/blog/content/posts/2022/2022-07-08-lift-and-shift-existing-chrome-extension-to-blazor-wasm.md

 ---

 So far, we've migrated the JavaScript-based Chrome extension app to [Blazor WebAssembly][blazor wasm] with minimal code changes.
 Both extensions are almost identical, except for a couple of points.
 In other words, your extension can easily be migrated using the "lift & shift" approach.
 However, it doesn't entirely make use of the powerful [JS interop][blazor wasm jsinterop] feature yet.
-In the next post, let's explore how we can use the JS interop feature more for this migration.
+In the [next post][post 2], let's explore how we can use the JS interop feature more for this migration.

 ## Do you want to know more about Blazor? ##